hesammzn/Single-cell-data-analysis-team-C/Reproduction of pipeline provided in Darmanis et al. paper/Data analysis/README.md

 5. `geneID_to_geneName.R`: Since we had gene IDs instead of gene names, we used this script to change the IDs to names.

-6. `MHCI_expression.R`: This script was used to create barplots to check MHCI pathway existence in the dataset.

 ---

 ### Other Files in the Folder